Bizum + MONEI

 What is Tokenization?
 And its Benefits for E-commerce

-Alexis Damen | September 1, 2020
+Alexis Damen | September 1, 2020 | Updated: November 28, 2023

 What is Tokenization?
 And its Benefits for E-commerce

-What is Tokenization?
+What is payment tokenization?

-When tokenization is used for credit cards, an algorithm generates a unique random value to replace the customer’s primary account number or PAN.
+When it's used for credit cards, an algorithm generates a unique random value to replace the customer’s primary account number or PAN.
 The randomly-generated value is called a token.
 The tokens safely pass through the Internet or wireless networks to process the payment without exposing credit card details.
 The credit card number stays safe within a secure token vault.

 Payment tokenization works by creating a secure and unique random ID that has no meaning.
-There is no correlation between the token and data.
+There is no correlation between the token and the data.
 If you send the same card information again, you'll get a different token each time.
 Tokens are usually issued in real-time and used in predefined environments or domains.
-For instance, the same card will generate one token for use in a specific payment environment, another token for e-commerce transactions.
-Tokenization doesn’t slow down the payment process because the tokens are issued in real-time.
+For instance, the same card will generate one token for use in a specific payment environment, and another token for e-commerce transactions.
+It doesn’t slow down the payment process because the tokens are issued in real-time.

 📚 Further reading: How to Accept Payments Online: 6 Step Guide

-The basic process for payment tokenization looks like this:
+The basic process for payment tokenization looks like this

 • At checkout, a customer enters their card information into the secure payment form that is provided by the payment gateway.